Trip Report

 - Many hand-lines and glacier crossings between DC and summit

-Jeremy (seasoned alpinist + friend) and I decided to climb Rainier car-to-car because we're idiots.
+Jeremy (fellow alpinist + friend) and I decided to climb Rainier car-to-car because we're idiots.
 And also because we didn't want to haul up a tent, sleeping kit, extra food, or literally anything else that makes mountaineering less tormenting...but mostly because we're idiots.

 I got to Paradise at around 4:00 pm or so to grab a walk-up climbing permit.
 According to the kind ranger on the phone the day prior, they've not been running out of walk up permits - especially during the weekdays.
-After procuring my golden ticket, I proceeded to fail at sleeping in my car for the next couple hours until Jeremy arrived.
+After securing our golden ticket, I proceeded to fail at sleeping in my car for the next couple hours until Jeremy arrived.
 Our original plan was to start about 8:00 pm, get to Muir around midnight, and summit around 6-8 am.
 Instead, we caught up and talked nonsense for far too long as our daylight (and dignity) dwindled.
 We eventually got started around 10:00 pm.

 We got to the top of DC at about 5:45 am (~8 hrs from start), still alive but possibly in a hallucinogenic state of mind due to our lack of sleep.
 At this point, the winds were pretty calm, which was unexpected because they were forecasted to be pushing 30 mph at the summit (a bit less at Muir).

 There were quite a few open crevasses between DC and the summit.
-The guides have placed hand-lines and anchors in certain spots along the way.
+The guides had placed hand-lines and anchors in certain spots along the way.
 During our breaks, Jeremy would nap like a cat in a sunbeam, while I gnawed on a frozen power bar and contemplated my life choices.

 We saw our Muir friends one last time, who were summiting right as we were leaving...I miss them.